eme64/blog/_posts/2026-03-23-VectorAPI-control-flow.md

 We have seen that different vectorized implementations have different performance characteristics, and in some cases the reference implementation remains the fastest implementation we considered for a specific case and branch probability.
-We have also seen that sometimes the Vector API fails its goal of "graceful degregation": we resort to a Java fallbaack that is horribly slow.
+We have also seen that sometimes the Vector API fails its goal of "graceful degradation": we resort to a Java fallback that is horribly slow.
 [There are plans to address that in the future](https://bugs.openjdk.org/browse/JDK-8378373).
 But for now, the recommendation is to implement a reference implementation and a vectorized implementation, to benchmark them on each relevant platform, and then run the fastest